vincentcasseau/vincentcasseau.github.io/how-tos-cfd-nonequilibrium.md

 ---
 ## 3) Mean free path and breakdown parameter

-These quantities are calculated according to the entries specified in the <dict>transportProperties/</dict><subdict>rarefiedParameters</subdict> dictionary.
+These two quantities are calculated according to the entries specified in the <dict>transportProperties/</dict><subdict>rarefiedParameters</subdict> dictionary.

 ### 3.1 Mean free path